 - Introductions: name, ethnic background, (if your first time, ALSO share how you heard about HNM and where you call home now) - Warm-Up Question: Do you have a jingle, brand slogan, TV commercial, ad, etc. that lives in your head rent-free?
 What is it?
 Do you like it?
 Do you even like the product it's for? - Entry Question: Speaking of good PR/publicity, when is a time you told a white lie, describing something creatively/dishonestly to make it seem better?
-Or, think of a time this happened to you personally.
+Or, think of a time this happened to you.
 Humorous/outrageous stories are welcome.
 Share this story briefly.

 Thanks, everyone for sharing your experiences.
 It is only natural to look on the bright side of things when a situation is complex, but the more one ignores the negative or difficult things, the more dishonest it eventually seems.
 Tonight we'll discuss how the United States tries to deal with bad press: the lengths it'll go to paint itself altruistically, often through tokenizing people (especially Asians and Asian Americans).
-Looking at the Cold War era specifically, we'll see, yet again, how Asians in America were affected by shifting sentiments about Asians abroad.
+Looking at the Cold War specifically, we'll see, yet again, how Asians in America were affected by shifting sentiments about Asians abroad.
 This lecture also gave special attention to the unique experiences of military brides, mixed children, and adoptees, especially those of Korean descent which we'll be sure to discuss.

 - General: What significant feelings, thoughts, reactions, or questions emerged while watching this episode?
-If something stuck out to you personally, you can share it now. - American goals and actions: How did American political goals affect U.S. actions in Asia?
+If something stuck out to you personally, you can share it now. - American goals and actions: How did American political goals lead to actions in Asia?
 How did it affect America's view of Asian Americans?
-What does this say about broader American culture and its view of people, national security, and inclusion? - Impact on and Response of Asians/Asian Americans: How did Asian Americans respond to shifting international events and American opinions?
-How did you feel about what happened to them and how they reacted?
+What might this say about broader American culture and its view of people, national security, and inclusion? - Impact on and Response of Asians/Asian Americans: How did Asian Americans respond to shifting international events and American opinions?
+How did you feel about what happened to them and their reactions?
 In what ways were they victims?
 In what ways did they express resilience?

-- In what ways in your own life experience have you seen people tokenized or used for propaganda purposes?
-Have you ever been tokenized or used this way? - Particularly if you're Asian/Asian American, consider your own experiences of tokenization, when you've been in majority-white-American (or at least non-Asian) settings, and how you've been viewed, included, or publicized. - Whether you're Asian or not, if your family has been here for more than two generations, consider how some of the prior generations may have navigated this question. - What are the alternatives to tokenization?
-Have you ever intervened or had to deal with a situation when tokenization was taking place?
+- When in your own life have you seen people tokenized or used for propaganda purposes?
+Have you ever been tokenized or used this way? - Particularly if you're Asian/Asian American, consider your own experiences of tokenization, when you've been in majority-white-American (or at least non-Asian) settings, and how you've been viewed, included, or publicized. - For all of us (Asian or not), are there ways we've believed in simplistic, tokenistic ideas of other groups in America?
+Where did we learn these stories?
+Why did we believe them?
+When did you revise your beliefs? - Whether you're Asian or not, if your family has been here for more than two generations, consider how some of the prior generations may have navigated this question in their own context. - What are the alternatives to tokenization?
+Have you ever intervened / had to deal with a situation when tokenization was taking place?
 What was that like?

-- As people of faith, what do you think should be our response when we see tokenization occurring (especially in church or our own churches, and by leadership)?
-In what ways have you engaged with this dynamic before? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
+- As people of faith, how should we respond when we see tokenization occurring (especially in church / our own churches, and by those in leadership)?
+Have you ever had to engage with this dynamic before? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another